publicinnovation/openorg/chapters/2_need-and-opportunity.md

 To guard against misuse of public funds, reformers of the early 20th Century brought in a new wave of rules and systems that restrict how resources could be allocated.
 In addition to strict accounting principles, disclosure and transparency were believed to be the best way of protecting against abuses.
 In former U.S. Supreme Court Justice Louis Brandeis’ words,“If the broad light of day could be let in upon men’s actions, it would purify them as the sun disinfects.”

 Bureaucracies serve an important purpose by enabling accountability.
 But accountability for what?
 Rules, hierarchy, and specialization are input-driven features to efficiently allocate decision-making and responsibility.
 For example, if fiscal mismanagement occurs, bureaucratic structures allow political leaders to assign blame.
-In fact, it was Woodrow Wilson–the father of public administration–who first proposed separating politics from administration to protect the public trust from abuses.
+In fact, it was Woodrow Wilson&mdash;the father of public administration&mdash;who first proposed separating politics from administration to protect the public trust from abuses.
 Similarly, Frederick Taylor’s principles of scientific management assumed that every process has a single, optimal method.

 Today, we know that bureaucracy comes with a significant tradeoff in the context of organizational culture.
 According to scholar James Q. Wilson: